-- a) Acquisition of the rights of a partner in the United States All of Energix's activity in the US is wholly owned (100%) In April 2023, Energix, through a wholly owned American subsidiary, acquired the full rights of the local partner in the US joint venture (42%), so that as of the date of the report, all of Energix's activities in the United States are wholly owned.
-For additional information, see Note 5(b)(2) to the Financial Statements. - b) Engagement in financing transactions and tax partner investment in Energix's operations in the United States in the amount of approx. NIS 1.9 billion -
+a) Acquisition of the rights of a partner in the United States - All of Energix's activity in the US is wholly owned (100%) - In April 2023, Energix, through a wholly owned American subsidiary, acquired the full rights of the local partner in the US joint venture (42%), so that during the reporting period, all of Energix's activities in the United States are wholly owned.
+For additional information, please see Note 5(b)(2) to the Financial Statements.

+b) Engagement in financing transactions and tax partner investment in Energix's operations in the United States in the amount of approx. NIS 1.9 billion -